Faculty Semester Information

 • printing a class list;

-• documenting attendance at the census point (20% report);
+• documenting that a student began attendance or never attended at the census point (20% report);

 • documenting mid-term academic progress (50% report); and